brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 in perfect relaxation at ryokan along the way.
 You feel the country's ancient [_kami_][kami] with every step.

-## Mount Koya & magnificent gates (#mount-koya)
+## Mount Koya & a magnificent gate (#mount-koya)

 Our journey started at the busy central station in Osaka, where we boarded a train and headed south.
-A few more people would get off at every stop along the way, and gradually the big city crowds thinned out.
-Eventually we found that we had the train largely to ourselves.
+The dense cityscape began to thin out, then disappear, and a few more people would get off at every stop along the way.
+We didn't notice exactly when it happened, but eventually the big city crowd that we'd started with was gone, and we found that we had the train largely to ourselves.

 Our first destination was Mount Koya (Kōyasan), a holy mountain with a small Shinto town (Kōya-chō) built high on